-Charles Jamison, the noticing party, serves this Notice of Violation ("Notice") upon Nutrigold Inc., Vitacost.com, Inc., and Kroger Co. ("Violators") pursuant to and in compliance with Proposition 65.
-Victoria Jamison's contact information is (760) 585-8888; 942 Ocean View Avenue, Encinitas, California 92024.
-However, Mr. Jamison has retained counsel and therefore all communications should be directed to her attorney, George Rikos, 555 West Beech, Suite 500, San Diego, California, 92101, San Diego, California 92101, Telephone No. (858) 342-9161, email: George@georgerikoslaw.com.
+Charles Jamison, the noticing entity, serves this Notice of Violation ("Notice") upon the violators ("Violator") Kiva Manufacturing, Inc. & DR GREEN RX and pursuant to and in compliance with Proposition 65.
+Charles Jamison's telephone number is (760) 585-8888.
+Mr. Jamison's address is 942 Ocean View Avenue, Encinitas, California 92024.
+Mr. Jamison has retained counsel whose contact information is: Law Offices of George Rikos; 555 West Beech, Suite 2100, San Diego, California 92101, Telephone No. (858) 342-9161, email: George@georgerikoslaw.com.
 This Notice satisfies a prerequisite for Mr. Jamison to commence an action against Violator in any Superior Court of California to enforce Proposition 65.
 The violations addressed by this Notice occurred at numerous locations in each county in California as reflected in the district attorney addresses listed in the attached distribution list.
 Mr. Jamison is serving this Notice upon each person or entity responsible for the alleged violations, the California Attorney General, the district attorney for each county where alleged violations occurred, and the City Attorney for each city with a population (according to the most recent decennial census) of over 750,000 located within counties where the alleged violations occurred.

 - Charles Jamison is a resident of the State of California.
 By sending this Notice, Mr. Jamison is acting "in the public interest" pursuant to Proposition 65.
 Mr. Jamison is a concerned citizen and resident of California and is dedicated to protecting the environment, improving human health, and supporting environmentally sound practices. - This Notice concerns violations of the warning prong of Proposition 65, which states that "[n]o person in the course of doing business shall knowingly and intentionally expose any individual to a chemical known to the state to cause cancer or reproductive toxicity without first giving clear and reasonable warning to such individual ..."
 Cal.
-Health & Safety Code § 25249.6. - Nutrigold Organic Prenatal Multi Gold vitamins ("Product") contain Mercury, which is known to the State of California to cause reproductive and developmental toxicity.
-Mercury was added to the Proposition 65 list in 1990.
-On information and belief this violation has been ongoing since well over one year and at least since at least one year from the date of this Notice of Violation.
-(February 11, 2021 to the present) - An exemplar of the violations caused by Nutrigold Organic Prenatal Multi Gold vitamins includes but is not limited to: Nutrigold Organic Prenatal Multi Gold vitamins (SKU No. 811762020034) - This Notice addresses consumer products exposures.
-A "[c]onsumer products exposure' is an exposure which results from a person's acquisition, purchase, storage, consumption, or other reasonably foreseeable use of a consumer good, or any exposure that results from receiving a consumer service."
-Cal.
-Code Regs.
-27 § 25602(b).
+Health & Safety Code § 25249.6. - The Following products contain Δ9-Tetrahydrocannabinol (THC) which are known to the State of California to cause cancer and reproductive toxicity.
+THC was added for reproductive toxicity effective January 3, 2021.
+This violation has, on information and belief, been ongoing since January 3, 2021 to the present. - o An exemplar of the violations caused by the Products includes but is not limited to: